-The effective date of conversion coverage shall be the day following the termination of Membership under this Employer Sponsored Plan.
-However, until such time as coverage under the conversion contract becomes effective, the individual shall pay the allowed amount for any services or supplies rendered during the 63-day period immediately following such termination of Membership.
-In the event such conversion coverage becomes effective, an individual may request reimbursement from Capital Health Plan for any payment for Covered Services, minus the Member's applicable Copayments.
+The effective date of conversion coverage shall be the day following the termination of Membership.
+However, until such time as coverage under the conversion contract becomes effective, the individual shall pay the allowance for any services or supplies rendered during the 63-day period immediately following such termination of Membership.
+In the event such conversion coverage becomes effective, an individual may request reimbursement from Capital Health Plan for any payment for Covered Services, minus the Member's applicable copayments.
 The individual must submit proof of payment to Capital Health Plan in order to obtain reimbursement.

-SECTION 9: DUPLICATION OF COVERAGEUNDER OTHER HEALTH PLANS/PROGRAMS
+SECTION 9: DUPLICATION OF COVERAGE UNDER OTHER HEALTH PLANS/PROGRAMS